Robert Gordon University is committed to supporting new and expectant student parents at our university.

 Assistance cannot be given for the payment of tuition fees but other course related costs, accommodation, travel, living costs, etc can be considered.
 Before applying to the fund, students must have taken out their full student loan entitlement.
 All “home” UK students, undergraduate and postgraduate, full-time and part time, are eligible to apply.

-Guidance Notes, Application Forms and Referee's Report can be downloaded then once completed returned to the Student Help Point alternatively a paper copy is available from the Student Help Point in the Health & Social Care building.
+Application Forms are available from the Student Help Point in the Health & Social Care building.

 Lone Parents’ Grant